 This analysis aids us in offering superior guidance to SaaS buyers.

-Utilizing the Contextual Data of SaaS Product:
+Using the Contextual Data of a SaaS Product

 Now that we have gathered and analyzed a wealth of contextual data, how do we put it to use for SaaS buyers?